garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Training error.md

-- an error that occurs during
+- an error that occurs during model training
 - fraction of times our prediction $\hat{y}_i$ does not equal the true $y_i$ label